n-t-roff/Plan9_troff/README.md

 The repository is kept up-to-date with `git pull`.

-If there are any problems please report them to the [issue tracker](https://github.com/n-t-roff/Plan9_troff/issues) or send a mail to <troff at arcor dot de>.
+If there are any problems please report them to the [issue tracker](https://github.com/n-t-roff/Plan9_troff/issues) or send a mail to &lt;troff at arcor dot de&gt;.